“Hard work always pays off.”

 I think that his efforts were indispensable in the process of creating the great record, and he certainly deserves to be able to say that.

-However, I believe that Mr. Wang’s words are also words that he can say because he is a person who has achieved results.
+However, I believe that his words are also words that he can say because he is a person who has achieved results.

 So what was lacking in those who put in more effort than those who were successful, but were not rewarded in the end?